 Lori currently works as the Work Readiness Coordinator for Partners in Employment in Yorkton.
 Prior to this she has worked in Melville for the Public Library and Extra Foods and was a frequent helper for her in-laws, Verna and Cliff, at Bo-Kay Florists.
 Lori has also volunteered for the Rail City Industries Board, Melville Millionaires, Library Board, and Police Commission, to name a few.

 In her free time Lori loves to spend time with her family, especially her granddaughter, Marlaina and her parents, Dave and Sharon, who moved to Melville in 2010.
 Lori can often be found baking cakes or working on craft projects.

 Lori is proud to call Melville home and glad that her family grew up here.
 She hopes to make it an even better place to live and raise a family.

 Councillor Andrew Rondeau

-Councillor Andrew Rondeau is in his first term.
+Councillor Andrew Rondeau is in his second term.
 He moved to Melville in 2009 to begin his career as a teacher at the Comprehensive School, where he’s worked ever since.
-Andrew his wife, Michelle, were blessed with their first child, Malcolm, in 2014.
+Andrew and his wife, Michelle, spend much of their time with their children, Malcolm and Abbey.
 Andrew has always been passionate about governance and public service, sitting on various boards within the city and professionally.
-In his free time, Andrew enjoys spending time with family and friends, especially with a fishing rod or golf club in his hand.
+In his free time, Andrew enjoys spending time with family and friends, ideally outdoors near a lake with a fishing rod or golf club in his hand.

-recognizes that the future will bring difficult decisions when it comes to infrastructure and economic growth.
+Councillor Rondeau is proud of the positive changes Melville experienced during his first term and recognizes that the future will bring difficult decisions when it comes to infrastructure, asset management, and economic growth.
 He is also very well-aware that Melville is, and will continue to be, a wonderful place in which to live and raise a family.